climate-action-kits/pxt-fwd-edu/gr11-electriccar-use.md

 Which part of your project acts like the battery in electric vehicles?
 What about the ultrasonic sensors within the Electric vehicle?

 ~hint Tell me More
-- The breakout board has built-in battery it functions like the battery in an electric vehicle.
+- The breakout board has a built-in battery that functions like the battery in an electric vehicle.
 - It provides all the power your project needs to run, just like a vehicle’s battery powers everything from lights to the radio.
 - The sonar sensor mimics the ultrasonic sensors found in electric vehicles.
 - These sensors detect obstacles around the vehicle, helping to avoid collisions.